 If you are between ages 21 and 64 with a physical disability, or over age 65 with specific needs, you may be eligible for ARChoices.
 It is a Medicaid program that includes home and community-based services that help with everyday activities.29

 If you are pregnant, support is available for you and your baby.
-The number of births financed by Medicaid in Arkansas is high: 68% in 2018.30
+Medicaid financed seven out of 10 (68%) births in 2018.30

 Pregnant women earning up to twice the federal poverty level and who meet other criteria may be eligible for limited coverage, including prenatal, delivery, postpartum, and conditions that may complicate the pregnancy.
 Coverage runs through the pregnancy and to the end of the month that includes the 60th day of postpartum.31

 Low-income children younger than 19 have access to health insurance through ARKids First.
 More than 70,000 children across the state receive well-child checkups, eye exams, dental checkups, and more.32

 ARKids First has two plans, neither of which charges premiums or deductibles.
 The program’s ARKids A plan offers coverage through Medicaid.
 It charges no copayments for children under 18, and nominal copays for those who are age 18.
 The annual income limit is $37,200 for a family of four.

 ARKids B plan covers children without employer-sponsored or group health insurance and who have not had insurance for at least 90 days.
 There is usually a $10-per-visit copay, with an annual out-of-pocket limit of 5% of the family’ s gross income before taxes.
 The annual income limit for a family of four is $55,281.96.33

 If you’re not sure whether your child is eligible for either plan, call (888) 474-8275 for help.34